nautobot/nautobot/docs/development/style-guide.md

 pycodestyle --ignore=W504,E501 netbox/
 ```

+## Introducing New Dependencies

+The introduction of a new dependency is best avoided unless it is absolutely necessary.
+For small features, it's generally preferable to replicate functionality within the NetBox code base rather than to introduce reliance on an external project.
+This reduces both the burden of tracking new releases and our exposure to outside bugs and attacks.

+If there's a strong case for introducing a new depdency, it must meet the following criteria:

+* Its complete source code must be published and freely accessible without registration.
+* Its license must be conducive to inclusion in an open source project.
+* It must be actively maintained, with no longer than one year between releases.
+* It must be available via the [Python Package Index](https://pypi.org/) (PyPI).

+When adding a new dependency, a short description of the package and the URL of its code repository must be added to `base_requirements.txt`.
+Additionally, a line specifying the package name pinned to the current stable release must be added to `requirements.txt`.
+This ensures that NetBox will install only the known-good release and simplify support efforts.

 ## General Guidance

 * When in doubt, remain consistent: It is better to be consistently incorrect than inconsistently correct.
 If you notice in the course of unrelated work a pattern that should be corrected, continue to follow the pattern for now and open a bug so that the entire code base can be evaluated at a later point.